-ASNC invites all physicians, scientists and technologists to submit their original scientific basic science and clinical research abstracts for consideration as an oral, poster or e-poster presentation to be presented at ASNC2019.
+ASNC invited all physicians, scientists and technologists to submit their original scientific basic science and clinical research abstracts for consideration as an oral, poster or e-poster presentation to be presented at ASNC2019.
 Abstract submitters who are in residency/fellows training programs and under the age of 35 have the option of having their abstracts considered for the Young Investigator Competition.

 - Young Investigator Competition – Fellow Finalists will be selected for the Basic Science and Clinical Research Categories.
 Selected Fellow presenters will receive $500.
 The winning presenter in each category will receive an additional $500